jbelelieu/atos/README.md

 You can add your logo to outgoing invoices by simply replacing `assets/logo.png` in the main directory of the project with your actual logo.

-#### Notice: Saving Invoices and Tax Overviews
+#### Notice: Saving Invoices, Reports, and Tax Documents

-If you plan on generating and saving invoices/taxes locally (which I recommend you do), you will need to make sure the `_generated` directory is writable: `chmod 0755 _generated`.
+If you plan on generating and saving generated documents locally (which I recommend you do), you will need to make sure the `_generated` and `_vault` directories are writable: `chmod 0755 _generated && chmod 0755 _vault`.

 Invoices/ and taxes files are saved as HTML.
 Most computers have reasonable `Print as PDF` options now; please use that feature to print a PDF if required.
 ATOS hard codes styles, so changing `assets/invoiceStyle.css` or `assets/taxStyle.css` won't affect already saved invoices.